 this “Health & Social Care Content (HSCC) Licence” and any appendices.

 The checklist below describes the main attributes required for a potential Provider bidding under Lot 1.
-If a Bidder cannot meet the required attributes then they should only apply under Lot 2.
+If a Bidder cannot meet the required attributes then they should only apply under Lot 2 and / or Lot 2 Agents ONLY.

 Bidder Checklist – Required Attributes for Lot 1